 As of August 12, 2022, 67,752,595 shares of our Common Stock are outstanding, consisting of 9,186,771 shares of Class A Common Stock and 58,565,824 shares of Class V Voting Stock.
 7,920,753 shares of these Class A Common Stock are freely tradeable and 62,425,604 shares of Class A Common Stock, including 58,565,824 shares of Class A Common Stock issuable upon their exercise of Exchange Rights, would be freely tradeable upon the earlier of (a) the six-month anniversary of the Closing, subject to applicable securities laws; or (b) their release from the applicable lock-up restrictions in accordance with the Amended and Restated Investor Rights Agreement, dated July 19, 2022 (the "A&R IRA").
-Assuming the full exercise of the Exchange Rights by all of the Members (including with respect to the Member Earnout Units), the Members will own approximately 86.4% of our Class A Common Stock, with two such Members each beneficially owning approximately 34.5% of our Class A Common Stock held by them following their exercise of Members' Exchange Rights, other than by applicable securities laws.
+Assuming the full exercise of the Exchange Rights by all of the Members (including with respect to the Member Earnout Units), the Members will own approximately 86.4% of our Class A Common Stock, with two such Members each beneficially owning approximately 34.5% of our Class A Common Stock.
+Except with respect to the restrictions described above, the Members will not be restricted from selling the shares of Class A Common Stock held by them following their exercise of Members' Exchange Rights, other than by applicable securities laws.